 NEWS & EVENTS

-ENLIGHT in 5: Integrated, sustainable and impactful
+ENLIGHT at 5: Integrated, Sustainable and Impactful

-ENLIGHT is foreseen by Nati Mansilla-Ovejero as “an integral part of our universities´ operations.
+“An integral part of our universities' operations.
 Success will be visible in the routines we establish: joint teaching initiatives, seamless administrative cooperation and shared support structures.
-The alliance should feel accessible, predictable and strategically coherent: a natural extension of how we work, rather than an exception”.
+The alliance should feel accessible, predictable and strategically coherent: a natural extension of how we work, rather than an exception.”

 The priorities for joint action in the next five years include securing the best possible tools for mobility and collaboration, including digital platforms, mobility frameworks or administrative processes, where learners and staff are regarded as members of a community –just like home learners and staff.
 Also, developing cross-cutting areas like sustainability, inclusion and innovation where collective efforts can drive systemic change appear as key drivers for cooperation and the future of our respective institutions.

-In the upcoming years, she remarks, “we will focus strongly on deeper sustainability, embedding structures that last beyong funding cycles, strengthening our stakeholder involvement and building long-term external partnerships.
-The openness and willingness of our teams to collaborate across institutions has made the perception of ENLIGHT as a purely top-down initiative slowly fade, as more and more staff is getting involved”.
+“We will focus strongly on deeper sustainability, embedding structures that last beyong funding cycles, strengthening our stakeholder involvement and building long-term external partnerships.
+The openness and willingness of our teams to collaborate across institutions has made the perception of ENLIGHT as a purely top-down initiative slowly fade, as more and more staff is getting involved.”

 “I see ENLIGHT as a community of universities working together almost instinctively –co-creating, sharing resources and giving learners, academics and staff a real sense of belonging to something “bigger” than their home institution-“, she envisions.